Ruta Dragonte

 Start

-Leave Villafranca by crossing the old medieval bridge with its wrought iron railings.
-After the bridge, the road veers left—follow it for a few hundred yards, passing a stone convent on your left.
-When you reach the corner with Hostal Restaurante Méndez El Guardia, take a sharp left across another bridge.
-While you are taking the left most pilgrims will keep going straight, so time to say goodbye, hopefully just for the day.
+Leave Villafranca by crossing the medieval bridge with its wrought iron railings.
+After the bridge, the road veers left; follow it for a few hundred yards, passing a stone convent on your left.
+When you reach Hostal Restaurante Méndez El Guardia, take a sharp left across another bridge.
+Most pilgrims will keep going straight here, so say your goodbyes, hopefully just for the day.

-Walk up the hill for about 500m and then take the first turn off to the right onto a narrow paved road signposted for the village of Dragonte.
-This road is very quiet, no cars passed me, the day I walked on it.
-I just met one road biker out for a spin, who spent an eternity trying to convince me that I had made a mistake and was going in the wrong direction.
+Follow this road as it continues uphill for about 500m, then take the first turn off to the right onto a narrow paved road signposted for the village of Dragonte.
+This road is dead quiet; I’ve never had a car pass me on it, though I did once meet a road cyclist out for a spin who spent an eternity trying to convince me I was going the wrong way!

 Dragonte